ExPLAIND: Unifying Model, Data, and Training Attribution to Study Model Behavior: Ethical Considerations and Broader Impacts

-The development and application of computationally intensive interpretability methods, such as ExPLAIND, underscore a significant ethical concern: the disparity in access to necessary computational resources.
+\paragraph{Unequal Access to Computational Resources.} The development and application of computationally intensive interpretability methods, such as ExPLAIND, underscore a significant ethical concern: the disparity in access to necessary computational resources.
 This "compute divide" disproportionately favors well-funded industry players and elite academic institutions, enabling them to conduct advanced AI research and model auditing.
-In contrast, smaller institutions and independent researchers often lack the resources to engage in such work, limiting their participation in critical areas like model interpretability and accountability.
+In contrast, smaller institutions and independent researchers often lack the resources to engage in such work, limiting their participation in critical areas such as model interpretability and accountability.
 This imbalance not only hampers diverse contributions to the field but also raises concerns about whose models are scrutinized and whose voices are heard in shaping AI's future.
-Addressing this issue requires concerted efforts to democratize access to computational resources, ensuring that the ability to contribute to and critique AI systems is not confined to a privileged few.